 - If a small child is present, block his or her access to heat sources such as stoves, outdoor grills, fireplaces and space heaters.

 - Before placing a child in a car seat, check for hot straps or buckles.

 - Unplug irons and similar devices when not in use.
 Store them out of reach of small children.

-- If you must smoke, avoid smoking in the house and especially never smoke in bed.
+- If you smoke, never smoke in bed.

 - Keep a fire extinguisher on every floor of your house.

-For serious burns, after appropriate first aid care and wound assessment, your treatment may involve medications, wound dressings, therapy and surgery.
-The goals of treatment are to control pain, remove dead tissue, prevent infection, reduce scarring, regain function and address emotional needs.
+For serious burns, after appropriate first aid and wound assessment, your treatment may involve medications, wound dressings, therapy and surgery.
+The goals of treatment are to control pain, remove dead tissue, prevent infection, reduce scarring risk and regain function.

 - Water-based treatments.
 Your care team may use techniques such as ultrasound mist therapy to clean and stimulate the wound tissue.

 - Fluids to prevent dehydration.
 You may need intravenous (IV) fluids to prevent dehydration and organ failure.